About Theoretical Roman Archaeology Journal

 Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
 Each file is no more than 20MB per file.
 The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).

-- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which are found under Submissions.
 Please ensure that your article includes a competing interest statement in accordance with our Competing Interest Guidelines.

 - Every effort has been made to ensure that author names are removed from the manuscript.
 The following link provides information on ensuring a blind review.

-- Please indicate in the 'Comments to the Editor' box below if this article is submitted to a forthcoming special collection.
+- Please indicate in the 'Comments to the Editor' box when submitting if this article is submitted to a forthcoming special collection.

 Authors who publish with this journal agree to the following terms: